10 Best Lubes in the Philippines 2026 | Buying Guide Reviewed by Sex and Relationships Therapist

 Water-based lubricants are one of the safest lubricants used for penetration and masturbation.
 They are ideal for vaginal penetration as they most closely mimic the vagina's natural lubrication and thus lessen the risk of messing with the vagina's pH levels.
 Studies have shown that water-based lubricants were associated with fewer genital side effects or symptoms.

 They also do not cause latex to deteriorate.
 Water-based lubricants may or may not contain glycerin.
-Glycerin makes the lubricant sweet tasting.
-This may help during oral sex, however, it is important to wash off the lubricant to avoid yeast infection.
+Glycerin makes the lubricant sweet-tasting.
+This may help during oral sex; however, it is important to wash off the lubricant to avoid a yeast infection.

 Here's a list of household oil-based lubricants that should not be used with latex condoms: